News

 From there, the episode charges forward.
 Rick and Beth interrogate an arms dealer—Rick casually lets him fall off a building after getting the intel—and learn that a disgraced eugenics specialist is behind the Queen's death.
 The specialist has engineered a virus that mutates Gromflomites into monstrous, ultra-muscular berserkers.
 The virus is planned to spread via a queen decoy, and Rick’s plan to stop it involves a sketchy contact named Cisco who—despite being seemingly as trusted as Birdperson—is wildly unreliable.

 The mission fails to stop the decoy, and Beth becomes infected.
 Rick, driven by guilt and desperation, reluctantly partners with the Gromflomites.
-He synthesizes a cure, tests it on himself, and saves Beth.
+He synthesises a cure, tests it on himself, and saves Beth.

 The crew—including Rick, Beth, Birdperson, and Bird Daughter—mount an attack on the virus hive.
 Bird Daughter’s late arrival is brief but notable, reinforcing the show's continued interest in its deeper character lore.